kperkins411/dogs_verses_cats/README.md

     └ test<BR>

-Then run train.py to train vgg16 predictor (first on sample dataset then on all data, see code after following comment to select)
+Then run train.py to train vgg16 predictor (first on sample dataset then on all data, see code after following comment to select) <BR>
 #which dataset?
 The large or the small